 1. You’re Ready to Stay Put

-If you are ready to put down some roots, that’s a good indication that you’re ready to buy a house in Los Angeles.
-The consensus is that if you plan to buy a house in Los Angeles, then you should plan to stay in it for at least five years.
+If you are ready to put down some roots, that’s a good indication that you’re ready to buy a house in Riverside.
+The consensus is that if you plan to buy a house in Riverside, then you should plan to stay in it for at least five years.
 Staying put for a minimum of five years allows time for the property to appreciate and build some equity, which means that you’ll likely break even or even make a profit if you decide to sell.

 According to the experts, you need to ask yourself – and honestly answer – the following questions before deciding to buy a house: